mecid/mecid.github.io/_posts/2019-09-18-redux-like-state-container-in-swiftui.md

 }
 ```

+As you can see in the example above, we build a *Store* type that supports async tasks.

 #### Real usage example
-Finally, we can finish our repos search app which calls Github API asynchronously and fetches repositories matching a query.
+Finally, we can finish our repos search app that calls Github API asynchronously and fetches repositories matching a query.
 The full source code available on [Github](https://github.com/mecid/redux-like-state-container-in-swiftui).

 ```swift
 struct SearchContainerView: View {